tlugger/face_recognize/README.md

 Blocks for working with facial recognition

-Add Face
+Get Encoding From File
 ========
-Find a face encoding from an image file, save the encoding, name, and id of the face to a rethink db
+Find a face encoding from an image file, send encoding and other data as signal

 Properties
 --------------